 Add the vodka, Tuaca, and B&B, and top with ice.

-Garnish with a flamed orange zest.
+Garnish with a flamed orange peel.
+Serve and enjoy.

 - For the simple syrup, you'll find it best to use a 1:1 mix, meaning equal parts of sugar and water.
 This won't be quite as sweet as rich simple syrup, which is 2 parts sugar to 1 part water.
 The lighter version is a good choice considering that the recipe uses two sweetened liqueurs.